blacksph3re/rl_windturbine/Readme.md

 Trying with smaller networks: critic [128, 64, 32] and actor [128, 32], increased gamma .9999 and reward as rpm\*torque

 Actually trying various hyperparameters all yielded the same results, until I noticed that policy params aren't updating for some reason.
 Indifferently from learning rate, plain nothing happens.
 I compared the code with other implementations online (TODO: Add norms to the layers, should be better somehow), but their implementations were mostly equal.

+### **10/08**

+A talk with Matt hinted me at not having normalized anything.
+I will implement a normalization at the end of the random exploration phase to bring everything into the same order of magnitude